Free Apps

 Textnet is a Python-based finger client supporting additional text-only protocols.
 Features smart wrapping, HTML rendering and quick script editing.

-01 Dec 2025: I will be retiring this app - removing it from this list and the fingerverse file soon.
-Transitioning to nf (netfinger).
-It already has an improved HTML renderer over textnet and a few additional features textnet does not have.
+16 Dec 2025: I will be retiring this app - removing it from this list soon.
+It has already been removed from the fingerverse file.
+Transitioning to nf (netfinger) which already has an improved HTML renderer over textnet and a few additional cool features textnet does not have.

 Compatibility: Linux, macOS.
 Windows 99% Status: archived, wayback